bitcoin-dev-project/warnet/DESIGN.md

   <img src="/img/helm.svg" alt="Helm logo" style="width: 100px; height: 100px;" />
 </div>

 Warnet leverages [Kubernetes](https://kubernetes.io/) for deploying and managing simulated Bitcoin networks, with [Helm](https://helm.sh/) serving as the preferred method for managing Kubernetes resources.
-Understanding the relationship between these technologies is crucial for grasping Warnet's architecture and deployment strategy.
+Understanding the relationship between these technologies is helpful for grasping Warnet's architecture and deployment strategy.

 ### Kubernetes
 [Kubernetes](https://kubernetes.io/) is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
 In Warnet, Kubernetes provides the underlying infrastructure for running simulated Bitcoin nodes and related services.